Vhalur-PickEms/.github/profile/README.md

-# Welcome to Semester 3 Portfolio!
+# Welcome to my Minimal Minimal Semester 3 Portfolio!

 ## About Me
 Welcome again to my portfolio!
 My name is Casper van den Dijk, a student at Fontys University of Applied Sciences in Eindhoven.
 Here I study the HBO ICT course, currently in the third semester of software engineering.